resingm/de-maxresing-www/content/skills.md

 # Technology

 * **Linux:** Passionately use it since 2012.
 Familiar with system administration and command line.
 Admin of a home lab which grows in complexity.
 Alpine, Arch, Ubuntu, Debian, OpenWRT.
+* **syslog-ng:** Centralized logging in my home-lab with syslog-ng.
+Logs integrated in a self-implemented dashboard.
 * **PostgreSQL:** Required for my job, side projects & university projects; Preferred relational DBMS; hosted a shared PostgreSQL service for multiple students in the past.
 * **Redis:** Familiar with the basic concept due to side projects.
 * **Nginx & Caddy:** Running both web servers in production as well in container environment.